wellwich/friends-fan-portal/README.md

-# FRIENDS FAN PORTAL
+# FRIENDS PORTAL

-**FRIENDS FAN PORTAL** is a web application that allows users to view news and information about the Kemono Friends franchise.
+**FRIENDS PORTAL** is a web application that allows users to view news and information about the Kemono Friends franchise.
 The application is built using the [HonoX](https://github.com/honojs/honox) framework and is hosted on  [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Features